Shoulder & Wrist Injuries and Chiropractic

 Because our bodies are wired so exquisitely, we may experience pain in some places because of problems on the total opposite side of the body.
 For example, shoulder and wrist pain could actually be the result of an offset in the neck.
 The neck and spine have communicating nerves that radiate into the arm.
 So if a neck injury has occurred, you may soon notice some discomfort in one or both of your arms.

 Common symptoms include shoulder pain, arm pain, elbow and wrist pain.

 If you’re feeling numbness in the arm, or pins and needles, this could be a result of a pinched nerve in the neck.
-Dr. Potts commonly sees people for this condition.
+Dr. Waldorf commonly sees people for this condition.

 Many people underestimate the effects of a pinched nerve.
 It can lead to significant pain and even loss of function if left untreated.
 Trauma or repetitive stress in joints such as the shoulder, elbow and wrist can bring on pain, numbness, tingling or weakness, which can result in serious functional problems.

 Common conditions treated by chiropractors

 Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome happens when the nerves in the wrist may be compressed by irritated ligaments or small bone misalignments that from a “tunnel” in the wrist.

 Many people who suffer from Carpal Tunnel Syndrome have at least one thing in common: they do a lot of repetitive movements that involve their wrists.
 For example, musicians, teachers (writing), people with desk jobs that type on computers frequently, factory workers on assembly lines, just to name a few.